WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 Local and national health authorities have released a range of guidelines around appropriate workplace cleaning regimes.
 Our base building cleaners have an extensive list of optional cleaning services available to support your business requirements.
 If you are interested in requesting additional cleaning services, please contact your Building Management team who will be able to provide a cost tailored to your request and requirements.

 BUILDING ACCESS & SECURITY

 Brookfield Properties has updated our building security protocols to best assist in your Return to Work.
-Where applicable, our buildings have placed elevators on card access 24/7.
+Where not previously in place, our buildings have placed elevators on card access 24/7.
 This means you will need to use your security access card when using the elevators.
 For those who require a new access card, we have implemented contactless pass card administration protocols.

 Fire Life Safety